Town Meeting — April 13, 2026

 Topics discussed

-A proposal to appropriate $1,204,000 to purchase wheeled trash and recycling carts to facilitate a transition to automated waste collection.
-Debate focused on accessibility, worker safety, and cost-effectiveness.
+A proposal to appropriate $1,204,000 for the purchase of wheeled trash and recycling carts to facilitate a transition to automated waste collection.

-A proposal to modernize the town's refuse disposal bylaw to allow the Select Board to impose reasonable fees for waste collection in excess of a baseline service level.
+A proposal to modernize waste disposal bylaws to allow the Select Board to implement fee-based structures for excess waste.

 Controversy & dissent